Parents and children affected by cancer

 Most cancers are not caused by an inherited faulty gene and it is very rare for another child in a family to develop cancer.
 Brothers and sisters do not usually need to be tested.

 If you feel your child may be at risk, first talk to your family doctor (GP) about your concerns.
-He or she may advise you to visit a specialist.
+Your GP may advise you to visit a specialist.

 Risk factors for children's cancer